wildan3105/car-location-api/README.md

 **Order** filter could sort data by `id`, `location_name`, and `trip_status` ascending (from smallest to largest) or descending (from largest to smallest).
 By default, **pagination** is also applied which will display 10 items for each page.
 You could skip n-items by set value in `from` query and decide how much item to be displayed in `size` query.
 The last filter is **where**, which is an exact match query by `id`, `location_name`, or `trip_status`.
 When using *where* filter, only field `id` and `location_name` will resulted a single or none item because every item in sample data has unique `id` and `location_name`.
 You can also combine several field (for more example, see at the API documentation at the bottom of this page).

 Search endpoint is using library `geolib`, a zero dependency library to provide some basic geo functions.
 I use this library because of the simplicity and the need for calculating distance from a point to another point and search within n-radius are provided by this library.
 In addition, when using this endpoint, there will be two additional fields, `distance` that represents the distance in kilometer/meter between search point's coordinates and result's coordinates and `distance_unit` that represents unit whether in kilometer or meter.
+All search result will be ordered by distance ascendingly.

 ## How to run locally
 - Traditional (Make sure you have [Node.js](https://nodejs.org) and [NPM](https://www.npmjs.com/get-npm) installed)